CSSH Student Organizations

 The Political Science Student Association offers many opportunities to become involved in the academic and extracurricular affairs of the department.
 Members of the association represent student interests in the department, and they play a key role in sponsoring different events.

-Northeastern University International Relations Council (IRC) supports the Model UN, Model NATO, and Model Arab League as both an extracurricular activity and as courses.
+The International Relations Council (IRC) supports the Model UN, Model NATO, and Model Arab League as both an extracurricular activity and as courses.
 It also facilitates student participation each year in several other model events in Boston, Washington, D.C. and other cities.

 Pi Sigma Alpha is the honor society for the political science discipline.
 To qualify, students must have completed at least one-half the credits required for the baccalaureate degree; at least 10 semester-credits or 15 quarter-credits in political science including at least one upper-division course, maintain a B average in those political science courses, and have an overall GPA placing them in the top one-third of their class.

-Northeastern University Political Review is a student-run magazine started by political science students that, in just a few years, has become a highly regarded publication for editorials, essays, opinions, reviews, and articles on both domestic and international politics.
+The Political Review is a student-run magazine started by political science students that, in just a few years, has become a highly regarded publication for editorials, essays, opinions, reviews, and articles on both domestic and international politics.

-Sociology & Anthropology Student Association (SASA) is an informal organization designed to bring together students with an interest in either sociology or anthropology.
+The Sociology & Anthropology Student Association (SASA) is an informal organization designed to bring together students with an interest in either sociology or anthropology.
 Meetings have included discussions on a variety sociological or anthropological issues, guest speakers, film viewings, and field trips.

-Feminist Student Organization (FSO) is designed to encourage the empowerment of women and the LGBTQ community on campus and strives to create an equitable and positive university environment for all students by creating awareness of women’s, gender and sexuality issues through various activities.
+The Feminist Student Organization (FSO) is designed to encourage the empowerment of women and the LGBTQ community on campus and strives to create an equitable and positive university environment for all students by creating awareness of women’s, gender and sexuality issues through various activities.